 Controlled clinical trials

-Clinical practice: The following adverse events have occurred either at low incidence ( < 1%) during clinical trials or have been reported during the use of TRUSOPT (dorzolamide hydrochloride ophthalmic solution) in clinical practice where these events were reported voluntarily from a population of unknown size and frequency of occurrence cannot be determined precisely.
-They have been chosen for inclusion based on factors such as seriousness, frequency of reporting, possible causal connection to TRUSOPT (dorzolamide hydrochloride ophthalmic solution) , or a combination of these factors: signs and symptoms of systemic allergic reactions including angioedema, bronchospasm, pruritus, and urticaria; Stevens-Johnson syndrome and toxic epidermal necrolysis; dizziness, paresthesia; ocular pain, transient myopia, choroidal detachment following filtration surgery, eyelid crusting; dyspnea; contact dermatitis, epistaxis, dry mouth and throat irritation.
+The following adverse reactions have been identified during post-approval use of TRUSOPT.
+Because these reactions are reported voluntarily from a population of uncertain size, it is not always possible to reliably estimate their frequency or establish a causal relationship to drug exposure: signs and symptoms of systemic allergic reactions including angioedema, bronchospasm, pruritus, and urticaria; Stevens-Johnson syndrome and toxic epidermal necrolysis; dizziness, paresthesia; ocular pain, transient myopia, choroidal detachment following filtration surgery, eyelid crusting; dyspnea; contact dermatitis, epistaxis, dry mouth and throat irritation.

-Although acid-base and electrolyte disturbances were not reported in the clinical trials with TRUSOPT (dorzolamide hydrochloride ophthalmic solution) , these disturbances have been reported with oral carbonic anhydrase inhibitors and have, in some instances, resulted in drug interactions (e.g., toxicity associated with high-dose salicylate therapy).
-Therefore, the potential for such drug interactions should be considered in patients receiving TRUSOPT (dorzolamide hydrochloride ophthalmic solution) .
+Therapy Although acid-base and electrolyte disturbances were not reported in the clinical trials with dorzolamide hydrochloride ophthalmic solution, these disturbances have been reported with oral carbonic anhydrase inhibitors and have, in some instances, resulted in drug interactions (e.g., toxicity associated with high-dose salicylate therapy).
+Therefore, the potential for such drug interactions should be considered in patients receiving TRUSOPT.

 Additional Trusopt Information